ES-Nix/podman-rootless/README.md

 # podman-rootless

-Example of using nix + flakes to have podman rootless working
+Example of using nix + flakes to have podman rootless working.